rreichel3/rreichel3/README.md

 Hey, I'm Robert - It's great to meet you.

 I'm a software engineer who's passionate about security.
-I spend my days working for GitHub's Application Security team helping to secure millions of deployments and code repos every year.
+I spend my days working for OpenAI's Agent Security team.
 At night, I'm hacking away at whatever suits my fancy - Startups, bug bounties, or just a new recipe.

 ## OpenAI
 ### Agent Security